lopspower/DualShot/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@LopezMikhael-blue.svg?style=flat)](http://twitter.com/lopezmikhael)

 With **DualShot** you take two photos with the front and the back camera, and share both of them in a single image.
 This is sample project that demonstrates the use of the new component [android.hardware.Camera2](http://developer.android.com/reference/android/hardware/camera2/package-summary.html) in the beautiful app.
+You can have a practical example of using this component on a surface TextureView resized and switch on the back and front camera.

 LICENCE